 To ensure your Mac is safe, consider installing a firewall and ad blocker.
 A firewall can block malicious software from entering your computer, while an ad blocker prevents malware from infecting your Mac.

 Additionally, you could use a VPN to encrypt all of the data that travels between your device and the internet—an essential preserving step to protect your online privacy.
+You can read about vpn comparison in choosing the best VPN according to your needs.
 Passwords are also important—the use of a password manager will keep them safe by generating complex passwords for each site and storing them securely offline in an encrypted database, so they’re not vulnerable if someone gets access to one account (or even all of them).

 Macs Need Protection Too